MC Hammer: Television and film career

 In August 2008, a new ESPN ad featured Hammer in it, showcasing his single "I Got Gigs'" (from his DanceJamtheMusic album).
 The commercial was for Monday Night Footballs upcoming football season.
 This is not the first commercial in more recent years that Hammer has been in, or his songs/raps/dancing was used for and included in such as Lay's, Hallmark Cards, Purell, Lysol, Nationwide Mutual Insurance Company, and Citibank.
 On February 1, 2009, Hammer and Ed McMahon were featured in a Super Bowl XLIII commercial for Cash4Gold.

 In addition to appearing in television commercials, Hammer's music has also been used in television shows and movies, especially "U Can't Touch This" during: The Fresh Prince of Bel-Air (1990), Hot Shots!
 (1990), The Super (1991), Doogie Howser, M.D.
 (1992), Don't Be a Menace to South Central While Drinking Your Juice in the Hood (1996), Kung Pow!
 Enter the Fist (2002), Charlie's Angels: Full Throttle (2003), Into the Wild (2007), Tropic Thunder (2008), Dancing with the Stars (2009), Glee (2010) and many more.
 Additionally, "This Is What We Do" was a 1990 track by Hammer (featuring B Angie B) for the Teenage Mutant Ninja Turtles film and soundtrack.
 Tracks "That's What I Said" and "Feel My Power" were used for the Rocky V film and soundtrack.
-Some examples of other raps by Hammer used in movies and television were: "Addams Groove" (The Addams Family), "Pray" (License to Wed), "2 Legit 2 Quit" (Hot Rod), "I Got It From The Town" (The Fast and the Furious: Tokyo Drift), "Help Lord, Won't You Come" (Kingdom Come), "Let's Go Deeper" (Beverly Hills, 90210) and "Straight to My Feet" (Street Fighter).
+Some examples of other raps by Hammer used in movies and television were: "Addams Groove" (The Addams Family), "Pray" (License to Wed), "2 Legit 2 Quit" (Hot Rod), "I Got It from the Town" (The Fast and the Furious: Tokyo Drift), "Help Lord, Won't You Come" (Kingdom Come), "Let's Go Deeper" (Beverly Hills, 90210) and "Straight to My Feet" (Street Fighter).

 Along with Betty White, Hammer was a voice actor on the September 17, 2010, episode of Glenn Martin, DDS called "Step-Brother".
 In 2016, MC Hammer appeared as himself in an episode of Uncle Grandpa on Cartoon Network.
 In June 2017, Hammer appeared during Beat Shazam on Fox.
 Hammer has most recently been a spokesman for 3M Command Strips and Starburst.
-In September 2020, Hammer appeared on The Greatest AtHome Videos via Zoom.
+In September 2020, Hammer appeared on The Greatest @Home Videos via Zoom.
+Beginning in March 2026, Hammer appeared in a GEICO "Hammer Time" commercial.